PHILADELPHIA REFLECTIONS

 Arch Street: from Sixth to Second

-Christ Chruch When the large meeting house at Fourth and Arch was built, many Quakers moved their houses to the area.
+When the large meeting house at Fourth and Arch was built, many Quakers moved their houses to the area.
 At that time, "North of Market" implied the Quaker region of town.

 The new Constitution Center is an imposing anchor to the north end of Independence Mall, almost as large as an airplane hanger.
-Unlike the other main components of the Mall, it is neither an antiquity itself nor mainly devoted to displaying relics, and it lacks the National Park Service image of relentless custodianship.
+Unlike the other main components of the Mall, it is neither an antiquity itself nor mainly devoted to displaying relics, and it lacks the National Park Service image of relentless scholarly custodianship.
 Rather, it seems to strive for public diversity and involvement, and probably would not mind an occasional wiff of controversy.
 Somewhere there lurks a trace of that ancient controversy between Jefferson and John Adams, the controversy between the Declaration of Independence and the Constitution, ultimately reflecting the distinction between spontaneous town-meeting democracy and reflective republican governance.

-Some even worried that the Supreme Court might be uneasy about a center telling the world what the Constitution is, because the Justices see Constitutional interpretation as their unique function.
+Some even worried that the Supreme Court might be uneasy about a citizen center telling the world what the Constitution is, because the Justices see Constitutional interpretation as their own unique function.
 The sensitive point is the emphasis on the words "We, the People", which could be seen as urging easy modification of the document by shouting demands or repetition of certitudes without demonstrating any particular "standing" to justify consideration.
 The second floor of this enormous new building is devoted to some very skillful exhibits relating to the history and significance of certain features of Constitutional history.
 The many auditoriums are the site of public lectures and programs, and there is a very interesting set of life-sized bronze figures of every member of the original Constitutional Convention.
 A striking feature of the display is to show how short and inconsequential Hamilton and Madison seemed to be in person, while Ben Franklin and Gouverneur Morris appear imposing and formidable in the flesh.
 These things matter in politics.

 Cross Arch Street to the Free Quaker Meeting House, and if you have called the Park Service in advance, perhaps you can visit, noting how visually dramatic a design of drastic simplicity can be.
 Just across Fifth Street is Ben Franklin's gravesite, in Christ Church cemetery, extended to this location when the gravesites became full around the church itself.

-Going down Arch Street from Fifth to Fourth, you can visit the orthodox pacifist Meeting House, its interior largely unpainted and grimly plain -- quite different from the effect of pristine simplicity of the Free Quakers .
+Going down Arch Street from Fifth to Fourth, you can visit the orthodox pacifist Meeting House, its interior largely unpainted and grimly plain -- quite different from the effect of pristine simplicity of the Free Quakers.
 In passing, glance at the warehouses on the left, covering the site of what was a major factory for shoes and uniforms for Union soldiers in the Civil War.
 Behind those buildings on the North side of the steet, as the ground slopes sharply toward the river, you can sense the rough, tough waterfront of the Eighteenth Century.
 Charles Dickens might have felt entirely at home in the Nineteenth Century.
 Looking three blocks further North up Fifth Street, you can see St. George's Church, the oldest Methodist Church in the world, its view unfortunately obscured by the approaches to Ben Franklin Bridge.

 Now, go to the corner of 2nd and Market, where Christ Church displays Colonial architecture at its most breath-taking.
 If your feet hurt, you could rest by sitting in the pew once reserved for George Washington.